-6.1 What is the tax treatment of the principal forms of Alternative Investment Funds identified in question 2.1?
+6.1 What is the tax treatment of the principal forms of Alternative Investment Funds and local asset holding companies identified in question 2.1?

 All the different forms of AIFs receive the same tax treatment.
 All of them are subject to and not exempt from corporate income tax, but the tax rate is 0%.
 Consequently, no tax burden is supported by the fund for any kind of income.